tapecanvas/norns-tts/README.md

 - [ ] load text from file
 - [ ] flite speed / pitch params
     - could also use mpv flags for this
+        - tried mpv, now try flite
+- [ ] only show params text on screen if they are adjusted (or dim when inactive?)
 - [ ] text cursor
 - [ ] movement keys
 - [ ] scroll display if text extends below visible area